B.Plan

 a year agoContributor-Level 10

-After completing the four-year Bachelor of Planning course, graduates can work as professional planners for either public or private organisations.
-Planners have a variety of employment options such as government-managed housing programmes, government construction and restoration projects, municipal corporation jobs, government transportation projects, government departments relating to urban and town planning, and many more are among the well-known recruiters in the government sector.
-While in the private sector, graduates of the Bachelor of Planning course can find employment in a variety of organisation
+After completing the 4 -year Bachelor of Planning course, graduates can easily work as professional planners for either public or private organisations.
+Planners have multiple job options such as in government-managed housing programmes, government construction and restoration projects, municipal corporation jobs, government transportation projects, government departments relating to urban and town planning, and many more are among the well-known recruiters in the government sector.

 Taking an Exam?
 Selecting a College?